 - Newer builds without existing features may use reclaimed or new materials designed to look old

-- Color palette tends to be neutral, in shades of black, white, and gray
+- Color palette tends to be neutral, in darker shades of black, brown and gray

 - Subway tiles are an affordable, ubiquitous feature of both industrial and modern farmhouse design, but finished with dark grout gives them an industrial edge